 New Zealand has several notable wine regions and these are briefly described along with wine guides and accommodation choices.
 Spread from north to south it is easy to include all or a few of the regions in a New Zealand holiday, each region has more than just wine so equally worth visiting for the wine connoisseur or those just wanting a couple of hours tasting.
-Whatever your choice we will be pleased to tailor make a custom itinerary to suit you e-mail and let us know your requirements.
+Whatever your choice we will be pleased to tailor make a custom itinerary to suit you, please use the form below to contact us.

 This is where the New Zealand wine industry was founded by pioneering settlers from the Mediterranean coast of Croatia over 100 years ago.
 It is an area steeped in local wine history and features many heritage wineries.
 Wineries in this region source grapes from their own vineyards in the West Auckland area as well as New Zealand's other grape growing regions.
 This means they have a wide range of different types of grapes growing in optimum conditions (soil types and climates) from which they produce a wide variety of wine types, this is what we call the "New Zealand wide wine tasting experience".

 Waiheke Island is home to a group of award-winning winegrowers

 who have successfully matched the unique maritime climate and ancient

 soil structures to the selection of classical grape varieties in